mbillingr/forester/forester-crate/README.md

 # forester
-A rust crate for *implementing* various flavors of random forests and decision trees.
+A rust crate for tailoring random forests and decision trees to *your* data set.

 The aim of this project is to provide generic functionality for working with random forests.
 It is currently in a very early development stage.